home-controller/home_auto-ethernet-w5500/README.md

 Has web server on port 80 and MQTT client to turn on/off a relay.
 To control the outside lights in my case.

-Switches can be conected to pins to control the relays as well as MQTT and the Web server on port 80.
+Switches can be connected to pins to control the relays as well as MQTT and the Web server on port 80.

+###Arduino library's:
+1. The arduino ethernet library: www.arduino.cc/reference/en/libraries/ethernet/
+1. knolleary/PubSubClient